ktaylor63/southeast/site/content/news/scientists-ask-public-to-report-banded-birds-to-help-scientific-research.md

 - Red bands with identifying numbers and letters.
 - Pink bands with identifying numbers and letters.

-People who see the birds are asked to report sightings to the National Bird Banding Lab online: [www.pwrc.usgs.gov/bbl/default.htm](http://www.pwrc.usgs.gov/bbl/default.htm&linkname=National Bird Banding Lab) Reporting the band number and the bird’s location will help biologists understand the movements and survival of the birds after their release.
+People who see the birds are asked to report sightings to the National Bird Banding Lab online: [pwrc.usgs.gov/bbl/](https://www.pwrc.usgs.gov/bbl/) Reporting the band number and the bird’s location will help biologists understand the movements and survival of the birds after their release.

 ## Contact